Cyber-Lucas-CS/Simple-Static-Analysis/README.md

 ## Interactive_Mode:
 This function runs interactive mode.
 Interactive mode allows the user to have more control over how this application functions.
 It is also a more user-friendly version.

+## GUI Mode:
+This program comes with a seperate .py file that runs SImple Static Analysis in a GUI.
+When running as a GUI, the windows will prompt the user with instructions.
+This GUI only allows for the analysis of one file at a time, but it is much easier to use and understand.